joshua-jerred/kazooformation/doc/ktl.md

     - The first kazoo model.
 Two symbol/binary model @ 1 bit per symbol.
 50 symbols per second.
 Has basic signal alignment abilities.

+### Model Scores

+- Noise Tolerance
+  - The ability to recover symbols from a noisy signal.
+- Signal Alignment
+  - The ability to align the signal to the symbol boundaries.
+- Symbol Rate
+  - The number of symbols per second.
+- Data Rate
+  - The number of bits per second.

 ## Structure / Design

 ```puml